Mental Health Services & Resources

 We do this not just because it’s a strong educational model but because we care about building strong kids.
 We care about supporting our learners, no matter what they may be facing.

-Academic growth is an unquestionably high priority at iLEAD Schools, yet it is secondary to creating a safe, supportive learning environment in which the basic needs and well-being of youth are assured.
+Academic growth is an unquestionably high priority at iLEAD Exploration, yet it is secondary to creating a safe, supportive learning environment in which the basic needs and well-being of youth are assured.
 Only then are learners available to learn, interact, and grow into individuals who are prepared to excel in college, career, and civic life.

 Sadly, we know that a growing number of learners continue to experience severe challenges related to anxiety, depression, self-harm, and ultimately, suicidal ideation.
 Whether due to societal pressures, academic stress, bullying, relationship challenges, or mental health factors, rates of suicide among youth continue to increase.
 A nationwide survey conducted by The Jason Foundation indicated that the No. 1 person a learner would turn to when trying to help a friend at risk of suicide is a teacher.
 Our staff and facilitators know this and endeavor to create and maintain an environment where learners feel safe addressing these topics.

 Some warning signs may help you determine if someone is at risk for suicide, especially if the behavior is new, has increased, or seems related to a painful event, loss, or change.

 - Talking about wanting to die or to kill themselves

 - Looking for a way to kill themselves, like searching online or buying a gun

 - Talking about feeling hopeless or having no reason to live